Day of Departure

 Accidents & Theft

-If an accident and/or theft involving a college-owned vehicle occurs, it is the driver’s responsibility to file a report with the police.
+If an accident and/or theft involving a University-owned vehicle occurs, it is the driver’s responsibility to file a report with the police.
 On-campus accidents, or theft of the vehicle, should be reported to University Police for completion of the proper paperwork.
 All off-campus accidents, or theft of vehicle, should be reported to the proper law enforcement agency in the jurisdiction where the accident occurred.

 If you experience difficulties while in possession of a State vehicle or have any questions about this process, please call (585) 395-2408.